yuvalmGS/gigaspaces-wiki-jekyll/xap97net/jvm-configuration.markdown

 ## JvmClassPath

-The depanlinkclass pathtengahlinkhttp://java.sun.com/javase/6/docs/technotes/tools/windows/classpath.htmlbelakanglink is the path that Java searches for classes and other resource files.
+The [class path](http://java.sun.com/javase/6/docs/technotes/tools/windows/classpath.html) is the path that Java searches for classes and other resource files.
 It is usually specified as a semicolon-separated list of paths.
 The `JvmSettings` offers a more readable solution in the form of `JvmClassPath`.
 The following examples are equivalent:

 {% highlight java %}
 java.exe -classpath C:\Foo;C:\Bar